Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery: Experimental Results

-We then varied the number of prototypes per class $M$ (Table~\ref{tab:prototypes_ablation}).
-Using only two prototypes limits intra-class flexibility, while six introduces redundancy and overlap; $M=4$ offers the best balance, yielding compact, well-separated clusters and the highest closed-set performance.
-Temporal attention pooling, responsible for aggregating diffusion-step features, was not ablated since removing it would collapse temporal aggregation entirely.
-Moreover, these results validate the design of Proto-LeakNet and highlight how each component contributes to robust and interpretable latent-space attribution.
+We further analyze the influence of the number of prototypes per class $M$ (Table~\ref{tab:prototypes_ablation}).
+Using only two prototypes restricts intra-class flexibility, leading to reduced cluster compactness and lower attribution accuracy.
+Conversely, increasing the number of prototypes to six introduces redundancy and partial overlap, slightly degrading separability.
+Setting $M=4$ achieves the best trade-off between intra-class expressiveness and inter-class separation, resulting in compact and well-structured clusters together with the highest Closed-set performance.
+Temporal attention pooling, responsible for aggregating multi-step diffusion features, is not removed entirely in ablation, as doing so would eliminate temporal modeling by design.
+Instead, its influence is analyzed through the attention-disabled configuration reported in Table~\ref{tab:ablation}, which confirms that selective diffusion-step weighting materially contributes to stable and discriminative embeddings.
+Overall, these ablation results validate the architectural design of Proto-LeakNet and demonstrate that each component contributes meaningfully to robust, structured latent-space attribution.